First timer Q&A

 What ability levels are represented?

-We usually have a range of players joining our sessions, from improvers through to former county players and everything in between.
+We usually have a range of players joining our sessions, from improvers through to former county players.

-Our club nights are usually very busy, and are focused on back-to-back match play (rather than coaching or teaching how to play the sport).
+Our club nights are usually very busy, and are focused on back-to-back match play.
+We do not provide coaching or teaching how to play the sport at club nights.

 How are the nights organised?

-Sessions are directed by trained SBC committee members, organising players as fairly and evenly as possible and ensuring everyone has a mix of games at and around their level.
+Sessions are directed by trained SBC committee members, organising players as fairly and evenly as possible.
+Our goal is to ensure everyone has a mix of games at and around their level.

-At each session a second committee member or club volunteer will be on duty taking attendance, registering new players, taking payments, and supporting with general administration and organisation.
-Look out for the person with a red folder!
+At each session a second committee member or club volunteer will also be on duty.
+Their job is to take attendance, register new players, take payments, and support with general administration and organisation.
+Look out for the person with a red folder and registration list!

 What shuttles do you use?